 I have heard that you can get accommodations like extra time or a large print test.
 How do I get accommodations for my test?

 If you have specific learning and/or physical disabilities, you may be granted special accommodation to write the GED® tests.
 Accommodations can include: extra time to write the tests, frequent breaks during testing, a separate testing area, a scribe, a special edition of the tests, etc. To request special accommodations, you must submit a completed copy of the appropriate form with documentation along with your application form and fee.

-How long will it take before I receive confirmation of my Accommodations request?
+How long will it take to assess Accommodations requests?

-Due to the time required to review these cases, you must submit your application form, GED® fee, accommodation form and documentation at least TWO MONTHS prior to the preferred writing date.
+Due to the time required to review these cases, you must register and submit your documentation at least TWO MONTHS prior to the preferred writing date.